celiponcio/oximeter-CMS50Dplus-v4.6-LIVE-data-display-store-alarm/README.md

 ./BreatheIn.sh\
 This launches Python's SimpleHTTPServer to serve the alarm file on /tmp\
 Passes optional args for BreatheIn.py\
 Tested in Ubuntu 18.04, Lubuntu 12.04.
-Should be subtly altered for for other OS.
+Should be subtly altered for other OS.

 Viewer:\
 BreatheIn.m\